-However, you have to choose the right x16 slot if you have multiple of them on your board.
+However, you must choose the right x16 slot if multiple of them are on your board.

-You can see in the motherboard above that while it has two PCIe x16 slots (Blue colored), only the top slot is the TRUE x16 slot with 16 lanes.
+You can see in the motherboard above that while it has two PCIe x16 slots (Blue colored large slots), only the top slot is the TRUE x16 slot with 16 lanes.
 The bottom x16 slot only has 4 lanes.

-Why?
-Well, this has to do with the nature of how many PCIe lanes you have on your system.
-At any given time you can have about 20-24 user accessible PCIe lanes.
+Why can’t a PC feature more than one actual x16 slot?
+Well, this has to do with the nature of how many PCIe lanes you have on an average system.
+You can have about 20-24 user-accessible PCIe lanes at any time.

 Having two full x16 slots will equate to 32 PCIe lanes!
-Since that is not possible on a commercial motherboard, the bandwidth is halved to cater to multiple GPUs and to stay within lane count limit of your PC.
+Since that is impossible on a commercial motherboard, the bandwidth is halved to cater to multiple GPUs and stay within your PC’s lane count limit.

-Only workstation grade motherboards can offer multiple true x16 slots.
+Only workstation-grade motherboards can offer multiple actual x16 slots!

 On the motherboard above, you can see that it has 3 x PCIe x16 slots.
-They have the same physical size, but have different lane count i.e top has 16 lanes, middle has 8 lanes and bottom slot has 4 lanes.
+They have the same physical size but have different lane counts, i.e., the top slot has 16 lanes, the middle haseight8 lanes, and the bottom space has four lanes.

-The motherboard basically will have the following configuration depending on how many GPUs you choose to install:
+The motherboard will have the following configuration depending on how many GPUs you choose to install:

 - Configuration 2: 8 / 8 / 4

-So basically, if you have this motherboard and only one graphics card, you will plug it in on the first x16 slot to get the full x16 bandwidth.
+So basically, if you have this motherboard and only one graphics card, you will plug it into the first x16 slot to get the total x16 bandwidth.

-If you have two graphics cards, then you will use the first and second PCIe x16 slots.
+You will use the first and second PCIe x16 slots if you have two graphics cards.
 However, occupying the second slot will automatically halve the lane count of the first slot.

-The final x4 slot can be used with a third AMD graphics card or with any other expansion card that requires 4 lanes such an NVMe SSD Card.
+The final x4 slot can be used with a third AMD graphics card or any other expansion card that requiresfour4 lanes, such as an NVMe SSD Card.

 Note on NVIDIA SLI and AMD Crossfire

-Chances are you have heard of these two terms being thrown around at one time or another.
-They are both used to accomplish the same thing though; allow for a multi-GPU build.
+Chances are you have heard of these two terms being thrown around.
+They are both used to accomplish the same thing, though; allow for a multi-GPU build.

-SLI is offered by NVIDIA whereas AMD offers the alternative, Crossfire.
-They accomplish their tasks differently, but to the user, all you need to know for now is that you’ll need at least two graphics cards and they will need to work in unison to effectively boost your PC’s GPU performance.
+NVIDIA offers SLI, whereas AMD provides the alternative, Crossfire.
+They accomplish their tasks differently, but to the user, all you need to know for now is that you’ll need at least two graphics cards, and they will need to work in unison to boost your PC’s GPU performance effectively.

-The key point to note as far as the slots to use is as follows
+The critical point to note as far as the slots to use is as follows

 - NVIDIA SLI requires at least an x8 slot

-- AMD Crossfire Requires at least an x4 slot
+- AMD Crossfire can work on an x8 slot and an x4 slot

 Also Read: How to Tell if PCIe Slot is Bad?

 Before you get all worked up, here’s some good news.
-Stepping down from an X16 to an X8 slot, you don’t get half the performance despite the amount of bandwidth lost.
-In most cases, you’ll only end up with just a few less FPSs as you would have if you were running it in an X16 slot.
+Stepping down from an x16 to an x8 slot, you don’t get half the performance despite the lost bandwidth.

-For more clarity, some tests have shown that using the X16 slot over the X8 one will only give you about 2% more performance in many cases.
-Others, show that you can have some performance drop while using certain software like video editing software particularly with 4k footage.
+For more clarity, some tests have shown that using the x16 slot over the x8 one will only give you about 2% better performance in many cases.

-With this in mind, you can rest easy that for most casual gamers, using an X8 slot for your GPU will work just fine, maybe not as good as an X16 but the performance drop will be minimal.
+With this in mind, you can rest easy for most casual gamers.
+Using an x8 slot for your GPU will work fine.

-GamerNexus.com also had conducted a study on this matter.
+GamerNexus.com also conducted a study on this matter.
 They concluded that the performance drop is minimal.

-More on this here: Why is Second x16 Slot in SLI PCIe x8?
+Also Read: Why is the Second x16 Slot in SLI PCIe x8?